-Combining theory and practice, this is a comprehensive analysis of suffocation, asphyxiation, and neck pressure deaths.
-It includes important developments in the field such as lung histomorphology in fatal strangulation, systematic dissection of the larynx, biochemical findings, and post-mortem imaging.
+Combining theory and practice, this book is a comprehensive analysis of suffocation, asphyxiation, and neck pressure deaths.
+It includes important developments in the field such as lung histomorphology in fatal strangulation, systematic dissection of the larynx, biochemical findings, and postmortem imaging.
 Significant challenges arise in accurately diagnosing these deaths when compared to other forms of external violence.
-International experts explain the pitfalls and subtleties of identifying such cases making this book an important resource for readers involved in investigations of deaths by asphyxiation.
-The inclusion of tables, statistics, scientific and historical evidence throughout further strengthen the value of this book.
+International experts explain the pitfalls and subtleties of identifying such cases making this an important resource for readers involved in such investigations.
+Tables, statistics, scientific and historical evidence throughout further validate the value of this book.

 About the Editor

 Professor Burkhard Madea MD, Director, Instiute of Forensic Medicine, University of Bonn, Germany, is a world-renowned forensic pathologist and the author of more than a dozen books and 600 papers.